SeakMengs/SeakMengs/README.md

 ### About me
-Student from Paragon University majoring in Computer Science
+A student from Paragon University majoring in Computer Science

 ### Languages and Tools:
 <p align="left">